corgi-in-tights/saber-assistant/devlog/day-2.md

 Used ChatGPT to generate configs/intent/command/device/set.json and assistant/repeat.json.
 Gonna have to type the rest by hand.
 Why?
 Because I'm a squallid human being and the free gpt is mid.

+Not me spending like 30 minutes being stupid at algorithms and somehow not getting a simple globbing thing to work (tree category intents and flat intents in saber/intents/files_store.py).
+I wanted to do both in one algo but clearly my brain is not developed enough for that, just splitting into two calls now.

+3:21AM: Got intent globbing working as intended, now just to setup prompting.

+3:51AM: some minor tweaks here and there, wrist hurts so im retiring for the night

 TODO:
 - Still need to do the questions/* intents but no need for now, this is enough for testing.
 - Shorten descriptions or make a quick descriptions variable

-Not me spending like 30 minutes being stupid at algorithms and somehow not getting a simple globbing thing to work (tree category intents and flat intents in saber/intents/files_store.py).
-I wanted to do both in one algo but clearly my brain is not developed enough for that, just splitting into two calls now.

-3:21AM: Got intent globbing working as intended, now just to setup prompting.
+- Active responses via websocket ("Sure!
+Let me search the internet for you...
+Here's what I found:") and LLM(? feels unnecessary)

+9:01PM: Added skills and context providers, these can be attached to intents via the config files.
+Context providers provide.. context, given the initial data, intent template and any data they can fetch via saber or themselves.
+So like, the list of devices, or something.
+This is important because if any slot is unfilled or invalid the intent fails.

+Skills are what actually execute, so the `question.internet` would by default use the `config/skills/search_internet.py` skill which.. searches the internet, somehow.